nelstrom/branflakes/scripts/draft-01.md

 I've also got this method here which calls time out, but it does a little bit of adds a little bit of randomness to decide how much of a delay you want it to have.

-So let me switch this instead of using time out, let's switch to flake town.
+So let me switch this instead of using time out, let's switch to `flakeTime`.

-And here, I'm gonna give it a label of test probability 0.5.
+And here, I'm gonna give it a label of `'test'`, `'probability': 0.5`.

 So this means that half of the time when this runs, it's not going to add a delay at all.

-And the other half of the time it's going to add a 302nd, sorry 300 millisecond delay.
+And the other half of the time it's going to add a 30 second, sorry 300 millisecond delay.

 So we're introducing a bit of randomness intentionally here.

-Now, I also have a version of the, the highlighter modifier which also uses flake time.
+Now, I also have a version of the highlighter modifier which also uses flake time.

 And again, this has got this 0.5% probability.